Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 3. Increasing wealth gap (threat)

 Whole Foods has the opportunity to grow based on high-quality organic products that satisfy the healthy-lifestyle trend.
-Strategic actions for taking this opportunity must account for the growth strategies of competitors, such as Sprouts Farmers Market, Trader Joe’s, Costco, Walmart, Kroger, and Target.
+Strategic actions for taking this opportunity must account for the growth strategies of competitors, such as Sprouts Farmers Market, Trader Joe’s, Costco, Walmart, Aldi, Kroger, and Target.
 Whole Foods also has the opportunity to offer a more diverse product mix to match the rising cultural diversity of its target consumers.
 However, the rising wealth gap is a threat because it weakens the middle class, which is the health food grocery company’s main source of revenues.
 In this dimension of the PESTLE analysis, Whole Foods Market must consider strategies to maintain growth despite a rising wealth gap.

 In this dimension of the PESTEL analysis model, the effects of technology or technological changes are presented.
-Whole Foods Market must account for the following technological external factors in its business environment:
+Whole Foods Market must account for the following technological factors in its business environment:

 1. Increasing automation in business (opportunity)